lucka-me/potori/README.md

 - [ ] Save/load data to/from file
 - [ ] Saving/load data to/from Google Drive
 - [ ] Fetch data from OPR Brainstorming database

+The mails of nominations from Ingress Prime is localized, so I need samples of mails in every language to find out the keywords used to query the mails and extract information from the body.
+The samples I've collected are saved in [/samples](./mails).

 ## Requirement
 - [Lucka's CSS](https://github.com/lucka-me/toolkit/tree/master/Web/CSS)